Building A Budget With Allocations - All Flexibility Levels

 School Counselors design, develop, and implement a data-driven, comprehensive (PK-12) school counseling program to successfully prepare students to become global leaders in the 21st century.
 A comprehensive school counseling program serves the whole student by meeting academic, career, and social/emotional needs.
 PK-12 school counseling programs support students in achieving personal growth, acquiring positive social skills and values, setting informed career goals, and realizing academic potential to become productive, contributing members of a global community.

 - High School Counselors have a critical role in graduation requirements.
 High School Counselors schedule students to ensure they are placed in every course required for graduation.
-High School Counselors connect with students on an ongoing basis about their progress towards graduation requirements and hold formal annual meetings.
-High School Counselors also provide community service opportunities so students can complete 100-hours of community service before graduation.
-High School Counselors help students successfully transition to various post-secondary options, including college and career opportunities.
+High School Counselors connect with students about their progress towards graduation requirements and hold formal annual meetings.
+High School Counselors also provide community service opportunities so students can complete 100 hours of community service before graduation.
+High School Counselors help students successfully transition to various post-secondary options, including the military, college pathways, and career opportunities.

-- Grades 6-8: Schools are allocated a school counselor at a ratio of 1:400 rounding up to the nearest 0.5.
+- Grades 6-8: Schools are allocated a 10-month School Counselor at a ratio of 1:400 rounding up to the nearest 0.5

-- Grades 9-12: Schools are allocated a school counselor at a ratio of 1:250 rounding up to the nearest 0.5.
+- Grades 9-12: Schools are allocated a 11-month School Counselor at a ratio of 1:250 rounding up to the nearest 0.5

 Budgeting Requirements